Obituaries Peter Pool

 Pool was one of an active Cornish group following the early pioneers who set up the Old Cornwall Societies and the Cornish Gorsedd (the assembly promoting the cultural identity of Cornwall) in the 1920s.
 Born in 1933, when the revival of Cornish was still being treated with some suspicion or derision, as a young academic he espoused the cause of Cornish with enthusiasm.
 In 1996, Cornish is now taught as a GCSE subject, is accredited by the Institute of Linguists, and studied by hundreds of students in Cornwall, Europe, and by emigrant Cornish and others round the world.

-School in Penzance and Brickwall, Kent, was followed by a Law degree at Keble College, Oxford, and further law training in London.
+School in Penzance and Brickwall, Sussex, was followed by a Law degree at Keble College, Oxford, and further law training in London.
 There Pool joined the London Cornish Association, learnt Cornish by correspondence with Robert Morton Nance, the second Grand Bard of the Cornish Gorsedd, and became proficient, teaching others, and in 1958 producing his book Cornish for Beginners.

 In the 1950s, he returned to his beloved Cornwall, first practising as a lawyer in Bodmin and then setting up his own business in Penzance.
 At the same time, he became immersed in Cornish activities, becoming a Language Bard in 1955, with the bardic name of Gwas Galva, servant of Galver.
 He served on the Council of the Cornish Gorsedd, and became a respected archaeologist, taking part in many digs.
 He was elected FSA for his research, some of it with Professor Charles Thomas, first director of the Institute for Cornish Studies, an academic body set up by Exeter University and Cornwall County Council to further local research.
 With Thomas, he wrote The Antiquities of West Penwith (1954), an unrivalled guide to west Cornwall.
 Pool was a research fellow in History at the institute for some years and also helped to establish the Cornish Language Board and was its first secretary.